candiesforlife/candiesforlife/README.md

 Learned to code at Le Wagon Data Science Bootcamp  🚂
 Love working on Machine and Deep Learning models.

-Current project : Minority report
+Lateste project : Minority report
 7M crimes indexed for the past 13 years.
 How to proceed ?
 - Represent crime locations in space and time with 3D arrays
 - Pass it through a Gaussian filter to spread the crime intensity